DEPUTY SHERIFF RECRUIT DEPUTY SHERIFF-Corrections $6,027 per month $7,023 - $9,557 per month FINAL FILING DEADLINE: Open Filing Period

 The selection process is tentative, and applicants will be notified if changes are made.
 To assess applicants' possession of required qualifications, the examination process may include an oral examination, pre-examination exercises, performance examination, and/or written examination.
 The competitive examination process includes submittal of required application materials.
 A complete application package will include:

-- If applicable, proof of academy graduate, Basic P.O.S.T Certificate, a T-Score of 42 or above and a WSTB physical agility test from South Bay Regional with a score of 320 or higher
+- If applicable, proof of academy graduate, Basic P.O.S.T Certificate, a minimum T-Score of 42, and a WSTB physical agility test from South Bay Regional with a minimum overall score of 320

 Please mention you found this employment opportunity on the CareersInGovernment.com job board.